samarog/projects/README.md

   <li><a href='https://samarog.github.io/projects/99.1%20Gramasgel/index.html' target="_blank">Gramasgel </a>| Front-end design for a commercial project</li>
 </ul>

 > Each project contains a README file.
-Open the project dedicated folder to find it.
+Open the project dedicated folder to run it.